AhmadSaman/vue-shadcn/README.md

 # Vue + ShadCN Experiment

-This Project is using [ShadCN](https://ui.shadcn.com/)(vue version) with Vue using the Composition API.
+This Project is using [ShadCN](https://www.shadcn-vue.com/)(vue version) with Vue using the Composition API.
 The project is built with TypeScript, Tailwind CSS, and other modern tools.

 ## What is ShadCN?

-ShadCN is a collection of accessible and customizable UI components built on top of Radix UI and Tailwind CSS.
+ShadCN is a collection of accessible and customizable UI components built on top of [Reka UI](https://www.reka-ui.com)([Radix UI](https://www.radix-vue.com/) replacement in Vue) and Tailwind CSS.
 It provides a set of pre-styled components that you can copy and modify to fit your needs, without being locked into a design system.

 ### How ShadCN Works
 - ShadCN components are not installed as a package but copied directly into your project.